HRItdy/claw_machine/README.md

 # 🦾 claw_machine
-## 🎯 This repo is a project to control the UR5 robot to grasp object.
+## 🎯 This repo is a project to voice control the UR5 robot to grasp object.

 **✨Features:**
 1. The **GroundingDINO** and **Segment-Anything** are integrated to detect the object.